 Chances are that you have asked yourself these questions over and over again.
 Regardless whether you are the key leader in a small business or are the CEO of a large corporation the questions are typically very similar.
 Fortunately, the answers are amazingly simple as well.
 The key question here is only how comfortable you are to commit yourself to opening your organization up to an open platform.
 The more you are ready to open up to true collaboration the greater the chance that you will soon enjoy your co-leaders and employees becoming your co-entrepreneurs.

 What I am inferring here is that you have the opportunity to develop your own brand that can become self-sustainable.
 This allows you to focus on planning the future development of your organization without you having to worry that the day-to-day operation will go awry without you being there.
 It helps to reduce your stress and that of everyone in your organization.

 - Start with a quality product of service: Absolute important is having a quality product and/ or service to start with.
 Do not get this wrong and mixed up with clever or really unique.
 Excellent execution of what you have to offer to customers is essential in making sure that there is long term sustainability for your organization.

-- Ego management: Skip this blog if you are not willing to let go of your ego.
+- Ego management: Skip this musing if you are not willing to let go of your ego.
 Long term sustainability can only happen when you as the leader are willing to not be the only one who speaks, directs, manages, generates ideas, etc. Egomaniacs make for miserable working conditions and no one needs another toxic work place.

 - Safe working place: This is more than the physical safety at work.
 I am speaking about candor.
 Candor is the best antidote to your ego and that of others.
 Only when it is safe to speak about your company’s challenges will you get to the bottom of what your folks will need to fix.